History of the Ancient Society of Kilwinning Archers

 After a round had been shot there the procession reformed and marched around the town with a free drink being taken at each of the 25 or so inns (a custom which, regrettably, has fallen into abeyance though possibly a good thing from the safety point of view).

 Eager onlookers visited the turrets of the Abbey as the papingo was duly suspended from the highest point.
-About twelve o’clock the archers wended their way from the place of rendezvous to the churchyard, preceded by their officer carrying the silver arrow and its numerous medals, and marching to the lively strains of the Kilwinning instrumental band.
+About twelve o’clock the archers wended their way back to the churchyard, preceded by their officer carrying the silver arrow and its numerous medals, and marching to the lively strains of the Kilwinning instrumental band.
 Shooting for points was then briskly carried on amid the huzzas or the laughter of the crowds at the success or failure of the marksmen.

 Then came the dinner, held in the beginning of this century in the Mason Lodge, but latterly in the hall of the Eglinton Arms.
 About seven o’clock the base of the tower was again reached, and the shooting for the captaincy began.